 Sunburn has increasingly garnered attention by doctors and dermatologists as one of the most preventable causes of skin cancer.

-According to a new study from the Journal of the American Osteopathic Association, sunburns can be a tricky issue, particularly for people of color.
+According to a study earlier this year from the Journal of the American Osteopathic Association, sunburns can be a tricky issue, particularly for people of color.

 The researchers concluded that people with darker skin are still likely to get a sunburn if they are out in the sun too long.

 And, the researchers said, if people with darker complexions do get skin cancer, they are more likely to die from it.

 That danger prompted a warning this month during Melonoma/Skin Cancer Detection and Prevention Month from Rush University Medical Center.